-- 3.149.
-The granting of an authorization should not restrict or preclude subsequent amendment, suspension or revocation of that authorization by the regulatory body within the period of its validity.
-Once it has been issued, however, the terms of the authorization, including any conditions attached to it should be binding on the authorized party unless and until amended, suspended or revoked by the regulatory body.
-A request for an amendment may be initiated by the authorized party, or an amendment may be imposed by the regulatory body in the interest of safety.
-A modification of the authorization may be desirable or necessary as a result of proposed changes relating to the facility or activity, experience from the facility itself or elsewhere, or technological advances, or as a consequence of research and development relating to nuclear or radiation safety. - 3.150.
+- 3.150.
 Any subsequent amendment, renewal, suspension or revocation of the authorization should be undertaken in accordance with a clearly defined and established procedure.
 The procedure should include requirements for the timely submission of applications for renewal or amendment of authorizations. - 3.151.
 The regulatory body may require the renewal of an authorization after a set time interval, depending on national legislation.
 In such instances, a review would usually be made of the findings of inspections and of other information on performance, and its results would be documented as part of the revalidation process.
 Authorization details should be kept up to date. - 3.152.
-The regulatory body should require the authorized party to notify any significant changes to safety related aspects of the activity and to apply, where necessary, for an amendment to, or a renewal of, the authorization.
+The regulatory body should require notification by the authorized party to notify of any significant changes to safety related aspects of the facility or activity and to apply, where necessary, for an amendment to, or a renewal of, the authorization.
 Any modification to safety related aspects of a facility or an activity should be subject to an assessment by the authorized party, with account taken of the possible magnitude and nature of the associated risk.
-The regulatory body is required to review this assessment. - 3.153.
+The regulatory body is required to review this assessment. - 3.154.
+At any stage of the lifetime of the facility or activity, proposals to change or modify the site, the facility, the activity, the organizational structure of the authorized party, and associated managerial and operational procedures, processes including plans for future activities (e.g. decommissioning) may be made.
+These proposals should (depending on factors such as the nature of the changes and the magnitude of the risks involved) be subject to prior review, assessment and approval by the regulatory body and revision of the authorization as appropriate. - 3.153.
 An authorization for an activity involving the use of radiation sources may be cancelled because the radiation sources are no longer required or because the regulatory body has taken an enforcement action.
-The regulatory body is required to ensure that the radiation sources are transferred to an authorized party that possesses a valid authorization or are disposed of to an authorized waste management facility.
-The regulatory body should provide guidance on radiological criteria for the removal of regulatory control from materials, facilities and sites. - 3.154.
+The regulatory body should is required to ensure that the radiation sources are transferred to an authorized party that possesses a valid authorization [3] or are disposed of to an authorized waste management facility.
+The regulatory body should provide guidance on radiological criteria for the removal of regulatory control from materials, facilities and sites.
+Further information is provided in [33]. - 3.154.
 At any stage of the lifetime of the facility or activity, proposals to change or modify the site, the facility, the activity, the organizational structure of the authorized party, and associated managerial and operational procedures, processes including plans for future activities (e.g. decommissioning) may be made.
 These proposals should (depending on factors such as the nature of the changes and the magnitude of the risks involved) be subject to prior review, assessment and approval by the regulatory body and revision of the authorization as appropriate.